HaasFynn/Shares_inc-Trading-App/README.md

-Remake of my previous Project [Shares.inc](https://github.com/HaasFynn/shares.inc.git)
+Remake of my previous project [Shares.inc](https://github.com/HaasFynn/shares.inc.git)

-Problem was that the code wasn't seperated enough and the refactoring would have took to long.
-Now i try it with the Building System Gradle and Hibernate for my Database connection.
+Problem was that the code wasn't seperated enough and the refactoring would have taken to long.
+Now I try it with the Building System Gradle and Hibernate for my Database connection.